sweattep/ancient_quotes/README.md

 >whether evil is intended for those on earth or whether their Lord intends

+>They must reap in fields that are not their own and gather late grapes in the vineyards of the wicked.
+They pass the night without clothing, naked, uncovered in the cold, wet with mountain rain, and hugging the rock for lack of shelter.
+There are those who pluck orphans from the breast and [those who] take [the clothes of] the poor in pledge, so that they go about stripped, unclothed; they go hungry, as they carry sheaves [of grain]; between these men’s rows [of olives], they make oil; treading their winepresses, they suffer thirst.
+Men are groaning in the city, the mortally wounded are crying for help

 >the soul at death reaches the throat

 >And thou shalt bring down his hoar head